sharontakhar/fun-higher-order-workshop/README.md

 ## Goals

 1. Get completely comfortable with the concept of **higher-order functions** in JavaScript (functions that receive other functions as arguments and/or return other functions)
 2. Continue to use TDD to arrive at your implementations.
-Tests are provided but feel free to inspect them and add your own.
+Tests are provided (until task 9) but feel free to inspect them and add your own.
 3. Prepare your minds for the many practical examples of this pattern that you'll see in the libraries we'll be using in this course.

 ## Tasks